-For the 2024 Plan, existing traffic patterns along the SR-91 study corridor were evaluated to understand the changes between 2022 and 2023 due to factors that influence the users.
-These factors may include remote work policies implemented by employers, variations of school schedules, increase in non-work-related trips, and construction activities along SR-91 from the 15/91 Express Lanes Connector and SR-71/SR-91 Interchange Improvements projects.
+For the 2025 Plan, existing traffic patterns along the SR-91 study corridor were evaluated to understand the changes between 2023 and 2024 due to on-going factors that influence behaviors of the users.
+These factors may include remote work policies implemented by employers, variations of school schedules, increase in non-work-related trips, and construction activities along SR-91 from the SR-71/SR-91 Interchange Improvements projects.

-Weekday traffic volumes on both general-purpose lanes and express lanes were obtained from the Caltrans Performance Measurement System (PeMS) database, collected traffic counts at on- and off-ramps, and weekday travel speed data collected from Inrix.
-All above data was obtained during the month of October 2023 for comparison purposes.
+Weekday traffic volumes on both general-purpose lanes and express lanes were obtained from the Caltrans Performance Measurement System (PeMS) database during the month of October 2024 for comparison purposes.

-Analysis of the 2023 traffic data showed slight variations in travel patterns compared to the 2022 data.
-The similar traffic demand translated to the similarity in traffic congestion patterns for the SR-91 corridor between 2022 and 2023, showing the same bottleneck locations with a slightly different congestion period as a result of construction activities.
+Analysis of the 2024 traffic data showed slight variations in travel patterns compared to the 2023 data.
+The similar traffic demand translated to the similarity in traffic congestion patterns for the SR-91 corridor between 2023 and 2024.

-Considering that traffic patterns on the SR-91 corridor are generally consistent between 2022 and 2023 along with some temporary variation of traffic patterns due to the on-going construction activities, the existing conditions for the 2024 Plan will utilize the 2022 existing traffic analysis from the 2023 Plan.
+Considering that traffic patterns on the SR-91 corridor are generally consistent between 2023 and 2024 along with some temporary variation of traffic patterns due to the on-going construction activities, the existing conditions for the 2025 Plan will utilize the existing traffic analysis from the 2024 Plan.
 Traffic conditions will continue to be monitored to assess when to update the existing traffic analysis for upcoming Implementation Plans.

-The existing traffic analysis from the 2023 Plan was developed using traffic data collected in 2022.
+The existing traffic analysis from the 2024 Plan was developed using recent traffic data.
 Morning (6 a.m. to 10 a.m.) and afternoon (3 p.m. to 7 p.m.) peak period traffic volumes were collected from multiple data sources.
 The SR-91 mainline and High Occupancy Vehicle (HOV) volumes were obtained from the Caltrans Performance Measurement System (PeMS).
 The SR-91 Express Lane volumes were provided by OCTA and RCTC.
 The SR-91 on- and off-ramp volumes were collected from the field.
-In addition, the travel time and speed data were collected from the field and supplemented with INRIX speed data.
-All existing traffic data represent typical weekday traffic patterns along the SR-91 corridor in the month of October 2022.
+In addition, travel time and speed data were collected from the field and supplemented with INRIX speed data.
+All existing traffic data represent typical weekday traffic patterns along the SR-91 corridor.